-- 2.4 The final numerical score is then converted to a grade according to the CAS. - 3.
-Degree classification - 3.1 Distinction: typically awarded to students who achieve distinction in at least three years of study, including year 4, and achieve an overall excellent/outstanding grade in all four years (i.e. an A grade on the Dundee CAS scale, or 16.5 or greater in the St Andrews scale). - 3.2 Merit: typically awarded to students who achieve distinction in at least two years of study and achieve an overall excellent/outstanding grade at least three years of study (i.e. an A grade on the Dundee CAS scale, or 16.5 or greater in the St Andrews scale).

-3.3 The ScotGEM Joint Exam Board will, however, have discretion to consider minor variation above. ons on the
+- 3.1 Distinction: typically awarded to students who achieve distinction in at least three years of study, including year 4, and achieve an overall excellent/outstanding grade in all four years (i.e. an A grade on the Dundee CAS scale, or 16.5 or greater in the St Andrews scale). - 3.2 Merit: typically awarded to students who achieve distinction in at least two years of study and achieve an overall excellent/outstanding grade at least three years of study (i.e. an A grade on the Dundee CAS scale, or 16.5 or greater in the St Andrews scale). - 3.3 The ScotGEM Joint Exam Board will, however, have discretion to consider minor variations on the above.